GoogleCloudPlatform/kubernetes-workshops/core-concepts/README.md

 pod "lobsters" deleted
 ```

-The pod is gone forever
+The pod is gone forever.
+The same would be true if the processes in
+the pod terminated for any reason.

 ### Service